Drone Laws in Peru

 *Notes: Drones may not be flown in Machu Picchu or any historical sites unless you secure an additional permit that allows you to fly your drone at a specific historical site.

-For more information on Peru’s drone laws, see this document created by the DGAC.
+For more information on Peru’s drone laws, see this page created by the DGAC.

 Know something we don’t about drone laws in Peru?
 Send us an email at email@example.com.
 We are not international aviation attorneys and do our best to keep this page up-to-date for drone pilots, but the reality is that given the pace of the small unmanned aerial system (sUAS) industry and how governments are responding, drone regulations in Peru can change throughout the year, and those changes can be hard to track.
 If we missed something, please reach out to let us know.

-Registration and Certification Requirements for Flying a Drone in Peru
+Registration Requirements for Flying a Drone in Peru

 After submitting the application, if approved you will be granted a registration card that should be kept with you at all times.